 The logic of the double or triple threat

-- Become the best at one specific thing.
+- Become the best at one specific thing,

 The first strategy is difficult to the point of near impossibility.
 Few people will ever invent the next Apple or make a platinum album.

-And when you add in my business background and strong moral ethics, suddenly I had a perspective that few individuals in the world that could hope to understand without spending years living it.
+It’s this combination that makes what I do so rare And when you add in my business background and strong multi-cultural understanding, suddenly I had a perspective that few individuals in the world that could hope to understand without spending years building it.